This article includes best practices for running a Split Synchronizer.

 - ℷ = T(h) / Xh = 120,000 / 1,080,000 = 0.11

 - ℷ is less than 1: This indicates that the process is not adequately provisioned to successfully send all generated impressions.
-If this is only a peak, it will take more than 8 hours to send all of the Impressions to Split Servers (120,000 impressions are sent per hour), even if using more than one thread.
+If this is only a peak, it takes more than 8 hours to send all of the impressions to Split servers (120,000 impressions are sent per hour), even if using more than one thread.
 Manual eviction is also not the solution.
 In this case, editing the configuration is a better approach or strategy to follow.

 T# = 5 and Fp = 15 could be an example of making sure that the generation rate will be less than the eviction rate.